 10 days in Thailand is just enough to start to get to grips with the country and it is sure to be an amazing experience with memories to last a lifetime and enough scenic spots to fill your memory card with postcard-perfect views.

-Having said that, 10 days is only enough time to scratch the surface of this wonderful country and we are all different and travel for different reasons so we have put together a couple of different options in our best of Thailand in 10 days planner.
+Having said that, a 10 days Thailand itinerary is only enough time to scratch the surface of this wonderful country we are all different and travel for different reasons.
+To help you find the perfect itinerary for you, we have put together a couple of different options in our best of Thailand in 10 days planner.

-There are thousands of great ways to spend 10 days in Thailand, (we have happily spent 10 days on Koh Ngai on 3 separate occasions!), but we hope that our ideas will help you to plan your own dream trip to Thailand.
+There are thousands of great ways to spend 10 days in Thailand, (we have happily spent that long just on Koh Ngai on 3 separate occasions!), but we hope that our ideas will help you to plan your own dream trip to Thailand.

 The natural and cultural delights of Thailand are no secret and the country welcomes millions of tourists every year, from budget backpackers to family travellers and retirees, Thailand has something for everyone.